Curdflappers/CalculatorGame/docs/testing.md

 ## Developer Mode

-Running the program in developer mode allows the user to automatically write new test cases.
+Running Developer mode allows the user to automatically write new test cases.
 Once a level is solved, the user is prompted to save the level as a test case.
 If they choose to do so, they can then enter a filename.
 A file under the given name is then saved in the `/test-cases` directory with the file extension `.yaml`.
 These test cases are automatically tested in [`LevelTests.java`](/src/test/java/com/mathwithmark/calculatorgamesolver/calculatorgame/LevelTests.java).